xakdeveloper/kapela/PRIMER.md

 ### Android Application

+Like the iOS applicaiton, the ability to access the Kapela app on the go is of upmost importance for a successful project.
+With Android being the second most popular mobile device software used to communicate around the world it was essential that Kapela will be able to operate on Android.
+Users will have access to all core functions of Kapela and like the iOS application, be able to sync contacts, link applicable applications, and much more.
+The Kapela application will be accessible via the Google play store.

 ### Chrome Extension

 The Chrome Extension will enable users to have shortcuts to Kapela while doing everyday web browsing on the Google Chrome application.
 When promoted for a payment, messages, contact info, etc, there will be a direct link where Kapela will be able to fill the field necessary.
 You will be able to link the Kapela extension to your desktop application for quick access.